-Most baking disasters are due to shortcuts - first rule, take your time, enjoy and have fun while baking!
+Most baking disasters are due to shortcuts - first rule of baking, take your time, enjoy and have fun!

 1. Read the Recipe

-Yes, it's obvious, but most will not read it through first, before starting.
+Yes, it's obvious, but most people don't read a recipe through before starting.
 After you've read it, read it through again and...

 👉check you have all ingredients